Wieskamp-led No. 15 Iowa routs Michigan State 88-58

 The staggering Spartans(10-8, 4-8) are in danger of missing the NCAA Tournament for the first time since 1997.

-Michigan State’s Gabe Brown had 15 points, Aaron Henry scored 13 points and Joshua Langford added 11 points for a team that has to close the season strong to have a shot to play in college basketball’s showcase.
+Michigan State’s Gabe Brown had 15 points, Aaron Henry scored 13 points and Joshua Langford added 11.
+Spartans guard Rocket Watts was held out of the second half for health and safety precautions, the school said, after he had three points on 1-for-5 shooting over 10 minutes.

-“We still believe we can make this run and we’re going to,” Brown insisted.

 Iowa led 46-26 at halftime after making 8 of 13 beyond the arc.
 The Spartans briefly put up a fight in the second half, pulling within 15 points before the Hawkeyes had their way at both ends of the court to win at the Breslin Center for the first time since 2016.